Nelever/Net-React-SupportCente/README.md

-In this project I used React as a frontend, ASP.NET Api as backend and MS SQL Server as database connected by EntityFramework.
+In this project I used React as a frontend, ASP.NET API as backend and MS SQL Server as database connected by EntityFramework.

 Database is hosted so to test this project you just need to clone it